open-aviation/atmdata/_pages/index.md

 ---
 layout: default
-title: atmdata.github.io
+title: Home
 permalink: /
 ---

 ## Background

-This website intends to reference any kind of (possibly open) data initiative related to aviation.
-It is supported by a group of academics, researchers and aviation people working to bring the power of data in order to improve the current state of the art in aviation.

-Our research interests include:
-- air traffic management;
+This website serves as a comprehensive repository of aviation-related data initiatives, with a focus on open data sources.
+It is maintained by a collaborative community of aviation professionals, academics, and researchers dedicated to leveraging data-driven approaches to advance aviation technology, safety, and efficiency.

+The data sources listed on this website cover a wide range of topics, including:
-- air traffic operations;
+- air traffic management data
-- safety;
-- security;
+- operation and schedule data
+- aircraft and performance data
+- airport and airspace data
-- environment;
+- aircraft surveillance data
-- and more.
+- weather and environment data

-Access to data can be hard but lines are moving; more and more data is going public.
-The purpose of this website is to provide a reference to open sources of data in aviation.
-We obviously need your help to make this reference comprehensive.

 ## Contribute

-This effort is made as an unofficial side project.
-There is more data being made available every day and you may have found more data sources that are not yet listed here.

-Any help with respect to data sources, license information, grammar mistakes and typos, structure of the website, CSS design is more than welcome.

-Feel free to open an [issue](https://github.com/atmdata/atmdata.github.io/issues/new) or a [file a pull request](https://help.github.com/en/articles/creating-a-pull-request) on the [github](https://github.com/atmdata/atmdata.github.io) of the website.
+We welcome contributions to enhance this data repository!
+As aviation data sources continue to expand daily, there may be valuable resources not yet included in our listings.

+Your contributions are appreciated in various areas:
+- Adding new data sources
+- Updating license information
+- Fixing grammatical errors or typos
+- Improving website structure
+- Enhancing website design

+To contribute, please either [open an issue](https://github.com/atmdata/atmdata.github.io/issues/new) or [submit a pull request](https://help.github.com/en/articles/creating-a-pull-request) through our [GitHub repository](https://github.com/atmdata/atmdata.github.io).